edumeet/edumeet-docker/README.md

 ```
 - Additional configuration documentation is located in [edumeet-client](https://github.com/edumeet/edumeet-client/) and [edumeet-room-server](https://github.com/edumeet/edumeet-room-server) repositories.

+## Step 3 (Optional):
+### Set your desired release branch in .env file if you wish to run an other branch.
+Branch names (for example 4.0) should match for client and server side.

+## Step 4:
-NOTE!
-Certficates are selfsigned, for a production service you need to set YOUR signed certificate in nginx and  server configuration files
+### NOTE!
+Certficates are selfsigned, for a production service you need to set YOUR signed certificate in nginx and  server configuration files:
+Update certficates:
+`in edumeet-docker/certs/`

+Default cert files:  ( edumeet-demo-cert.pem and edumeet-demo-key.pem)

+#### If cert names change you shoud update it in .env:

+`KC_HTTPS_CERTIFICATE_FILE,
+KC_HTTPS_CERTIFICATE_KEY_FILE`

+and

+`MN_EXTRA_PARAMS='--cert ./certs/edumeet-demo-cert.pem --key ./certs/edumeet-demo-key.pem'`

+and

-`in nginx/default.conf`
+`in nginx/default.conf` :
 ```bash
   server_name  edumeet.example.com;
   ssl_certificate     /etc/edumeet/edumeet-demo-cert.pem;